Report Finds More Than 47,000 'Structurally Deficient' Bridges In The U.S.

 The number of structurally deficient bridges is actually down by about 7,000 from 2017, but those bridges weren't fixed.
 The number fell because the Federal Highway Administration weakened the standards of what it means for a bridge to be deficient, the report explains.

 "What we saw in Tennessee this week was an extreme case, but these are bridges which again are in poor condition, and they do need to be fixed," Black says.
-"And in addition to those bridges that are structurally deficient, about four out of 10 bridges across the country need some sort of major rehabilitation work.
+"And in addition to those bridges that are structurally deficient, about 4 out of 10 bridges across the country need some sort of major rehabilitation work.
 So unfortunately, it's not just these 47,000 structures that need to be fixed."

 The report notes that these deficient bridges are crossed some 178 million times a day.
 Some of the most notable bridges deemed deficient in the report include New York's Brooklyn Bridge, which opened in 1883; Memorial Bridge connecting Washington, D.C. to Arlington, Va., across the Potomac River; the San Mateo-Hayward Bridge, which spans California's San Francisco Bay; and Florida's Pensacola Bay Bridge, which is known among locals as the Three-Mile Bridge.